LobbyBoy-Dray/LobbyBoy-Dray.github.io/src/content/blog/test-power.md

 P(\text{Type II error}) \triangleq P(\text{accept}\ H_0|H_0\ \text{false}) \triangleq \beta
 $$

-We face a trade-off between Type I error and Type II error when constructing a test:
+We face a trade-off between Type I error and Type II error when constructing a test (the following is the sampling distribution of the sample mean):

 <img src="/assets/power-1.jpeg" width="600">